probot/probot.github.io/README.md

 If you're interested in contributing, check out our [contributing docs](CONTRIBUTING.md) to get started.

-Want to chat with Probot users and contributors?
-[Join us in Slack](https://probot-slackin.herokuapp.com/)!
+Want to get more involved with the Probot community?
+[Take a look at our community page](https://probot.github.io/community/)!

 ## License